eclipse-hono/hono/site/content/getting-started.md

 $ http PUT http://localhost:8080/registration/DEFAULT_TENANT/4711 temp:=5
 ~~~

 If you have started the consumer as described above, you should now see the telemetry message being logged to the console.

+{{% note %}}
+Please refer to the [REST Adapter documentation]({{< relref "rest-adapter.md" >}}) for additional information and examples for interacting with Hono via HTTP.
+{{% /note %}}

 ## Stopping Hono

 The Hono instance's containers can be stopped using the following command: